Corn Procurement, Cost & Sourcing Intelligence Report, 2030

 • Format: Electronic (PDF)

-• Historical Data: 2020 - 2021
+• Historical Data: 2021 - 2022

 • Number of Pages: 60

-Global Corn Category Size, 2020 - 2030 (USD Billion)
+Global Corn Market Size, 2021 - 2030 (USD Billion)

 Precision farming, drip irrigation, harvesting robots, and storage & transportation are the various technologies used to improve the production, efficiency, and quality of corn.
 Precision farming uses data collected from GPS, yield monitors, and soil sensors to help farmers make more informed decisions about how to manage their crops.
 Drip irrigation delivers water directly to the roots of plants, which can help to conserve water and improve crop yields.
 Harvesting robots can help to reduce the cost of harvesting and improve the quality of the harvested crops.
-Storage and transportation technologies, such as grain silos, grain elevators, and refrigerated trucks are used to store and transport corn properly so that it does not spoil.
+Storage and transportation technologies, such as grain silos, grain elevators, and refrigerated trucks, are used to store and transport corn properly so that it does not spoil.
 Biotechnology has also enabled the development of genetically modified corn varieties that are resistant to pests and diseases.
 They can also be engineered to have higher nutritional content or to produce more ethanol for fuel.

-Global Corn Category Share, by Region, 2022 (%)
+Global Corn Industry Share, by Region, 2023

 Supplier Intelligence

-This category is highly fragmented with a large number of producers, processors, and traders of maize, and each of these groups has a relatively small market share.
-This fragmentation makes it difficult for any one company to have a significant impact on the market price of corn.
+The industry exhibits a highly fragmented landscape, with a large number of producers, processors, and traders of maize, and each of these groups having a relatively small market share.
+The prevailing dynamics make it difficult for any one company to have a significant impact on the market price of corn.
 It is a relatively easy crop to grow, and many farmers around the world produce it.
 A versatile crop can be used for a variety of purposes, which makes it attractive to a wide range of buyers.
 The fragmentation in this category has created challenges for farmers and traders, as it is difficult to access information about prices, quality standards, and market demand.
-The category has also created opportunities for innovation and entrepreneurship, as smaller players are often more agile and responsive to changing market conditions.
-For example, a small trader may be able to quickly identify an opportunity to buy corn at a low price and sell it at a higher price.
-This is because they have a smaller trading desk and can make decisions more quickly than a larger trader.

-This category is global, which means that companies can sell their products to customers all over the world.
-This gives small and medium-sized companies access to a large market, which can help them to grow and succeed.
+The global nature of the industry suggests companies can sell their products to customers all over the world.
+This gives small and medium-sized companies access to a large market, which can help them grow and succeed.
 Achieving a dominant market share in this category is challenging due to the large number of small and medium-sized companies.
 Additionally, the market's fragmentation makes it challenging for companies to innovate due to the diverse market segments with unique needs.
-Sanitary and phytosanitary regulations prevent pest and disease spread in corn, covering insecticides & pesticide use, and labeling.
-Technical barriers to trade regulations ensure these products meet quality and safety standards, including labeling, testing, and traceability.
-Trade agreements set minimum standards for safety and quality, as well as rules for trade.
-These regulations are essential for maintaining the integrity of the products and ensuring their safety and quality.

-Corn Category Competitive Landscape
+Corn Industry - Competitive Landscape

-Key suppliers covered in the category:
+Key suppliers covered in the industry:

 • Bayer AG